-Israeli forces shoot Palestinian for car ramming
+Israeli forces shoot Palestinian for ramming his car into police vehicle

 A Palestinian is in critical condition after being shot by Israeli security forces after he allegedly rammed his vehicle into an undercover police car operating in the occupied West Bank, police said Thursday.